john-zou/coder-community/README.md

 # Coder Community

-### _Learn software development together at Coder Community, a social platform for software developers of all levels.
-On Coder Community, you can join and grow with a community by read and write articles, post and watch videos, join and create groups, live chat, and undertake coding challenges together._
+### _Coder Community is a social platform for software developers of all levels.
+On Coder Community, you can join and grow with a community and read and write articles, post and watch videos, join and create groups, live chat, and undertake coding challenges together._

 # Project Progress 5